by Had Robinson

-It is assumed that the pilot has always used fresh, clean, high octane fuel and high quality 2 cycle oil.
-Note that use of ethanol fuels will greatly increase carburetor problems because of the tendency of ethanol/gasoline mixes to attract water and to dissolve everything it comes in contact with, especially plastics and rubber.
+It is assumed that the pilot has always used fresh, clean, high octane fuel and high quality 2 stroke oil.
+Note that use of ethanol fuels will greatly increase carburetor problems because of the tendency of ethanol/gasoline mixes to attract water and for ethanol to dissolve everything it comes in contact with, especially plastics and rubber.
 Ethanol also conducts electricity.
 This causes electrolysis of metal parts and is why pilots should never leave gasoline/ethanol mixes in the fuel system for long, especially in hot weather.
 Please read our fuel section to learn about the correct fuels, oils, and how to prevent problems caused by ethanol.

-DO NOT STORE FUEL MIXED WITH OIL FOR MORE THAN A FEW WEEKS!
+DO NOT STORE FUEL MIXED WITH OIL FOR MORE THAN A FEW WEEKS.
 Old gasoline and old fuel/oil mixes cause gum, varnish, and sludge buildup in carburetors.
 If the fuel contains ethanol, these problems will be much more common.
 Avoid ethanol blends if at all possible.

 If you have a pop-off gauge, you can check for this problem in less than a minute without disassembling the carburetor.

 The inlet needle will eventually wear out/fail no matter what kind of fuel is used.
 The needle goes up and down up to 150 times per second.